-Conrad Baker, VP of Communications and Technology firstname.lastname@example.org Conrad was born and raised on Grand Island, NY.
+Conrad Baker VP of Communications and Technology firstname.lastname@example.org Conrad Baker (He/Him)was born and raised on Grand Island, NY.
 He grew up overnight camping, fishing, trapping, insect collecting and writing in Western New York.
 He graduated with a bachelor’s degree in English from SUNY Geneseo in 2014.
-That same year, he became co-owner and News Director for the GeneseeSun.com, the first online-only news company in Livingston County.
+That same year, he became co-owner and News Director for the GeneseeSun.com, the first online-only news source in Livingston County.
 Years later, he interviewed outdoor educators as part of natural history stories and recognized that outdoor education presented an opportunity to use all of his passions in one career field.
 In March 2018, he left the GeneseeSun.com and volunteered to lead outdoor programs for Chip Holt Nature Center and Humphrey Nature Center at Letchworth State Park.
 In January 2019, he became an Intern Environmental Educator at Reinstein Woods Nature Preserve in Depew, NY and joined NYSOEA not long after.
-He currently serves as NYSOEA’s Vice President of Communications and Technology.
-He works as a Nuisance Wildlife Control Operator, outdoor recreation contributing writer for Letchworth Gateway Villages and freelance outdoor educator in Western New York, especially the Genesee Valley.
+Outdoor education is his main gig at Letchworth State Park.
+He does some nuisance wildlife control work and is an outdoor recreation contributing writer for Letchworth Gateway Villages tourism blog and digital map guide.

-Taylor Morton has been working with WE ACT for Environmental Justice in Harlem for the past four years, formerly as an Environmental Education consultant, and currently as the Environmental Health and Education Manager.
-Her work includes co-facilitating and creating curricula for the organization’s educational programs, managing projects centering New York City Public Housing (NYCHA), and managing projects with academic partners.
-She recognizes the importance of exposing minority, urban, and low-income youth to natural elements, and actively supports this mission in her work and life.
+Taylor Morton (They/Them) has been working with WE ACT for Environmental Justice in Harlem for the past four years, and is the Director of Environmental Health and Education.
+Their work includes co-facilitating and creating curricula for the organization’s educational programs, managing projects centering New York City Public Housing (NYCHA), and managing projects with academic partners.
+They recognize the importance of exposing minority, urban, and low-income youth to natural elements, and actively supports this mission in their work and life.
 Taylor holds a M.S. in Environmental Policy and Sustainability Management from The New School, and a M.S.Ed from the University of Pennsylvania.

-Sunny Corrao, Secretary firstname.lastname@example.org Sunny Corrao joined as a member in 2010, after learning about it through her graduate degree program at NYU.
+Sunny Corrao, Secretary firstname.lastname@example.org Sunny Corrao (She/Her) joined as a member in 2010, after learning about NYSOEA through her graduate degree program at NYU.
 She saw a call to volunteer at an outreach event and was quickly recruited to join committees and serve on the board.
 Originally from Nevada, she grew up loving the heat and vast mountains of the western deserts.
-She moved East in search of adventure and a change of scenery – celebrating 10 years working in EE in the NYC area last fall.
-As long as she can remember, her personal goals and daily life have been centered around recycling, wildlife, and energy conservation.
-After moving to the NYC area she began work in the theater and movie industry as a costume technician and designer.
-Sunny quickly realized how much she missed working outside, immersed in the sciences.
-She accepted a summer job with the Urban Park Rangers Fellowship Program during the summer of 2006.
-At the end of the summer, she was accepted to the Parks Academy and has been working full time in NYC Parks ever since.
-Currently she is the Public Engagement Associate for the NYC Parks' Wildlife Unit.
+As long as she can remember, her personal goals and daily life have been centered around wildlife, sustainability, and energy conservation.
+She has worked for NYC Parks since 2006.
+First as an Urban Park Ranger and currently as the Public Engagement Associate for NYC Parks' Wildlife Unit.
 What does that mean?
-It means she gets the opportunity to engage New Yorkers and engage them in conversations about coexisting with wildlife.
+It means she gets the opportunity to engage New Yorkers in conversations about coexisting with urban wildlife.

-Josh Teeter, Central Region Director firstname.lastname@example.org Central Region Counties: Broome, Cayuga, Chemung, Chenango, Cortland, Madison, Onondaga, Seneca, Schuyler, Tioga, Tompkins, Yates Josh Teeter currently works for New York State Office of Parks, Recreation and Historic Preservation as the environmental educator for the Finger Lakes Region.
+Josh Teeter (He/Him), Central Region Director firstname.lastname@example.org Central Region Counties: Broome, Cayuga, Chemung, Chenango, Cortland, Madison, Onondaga, Seneca, Schuyler, Tioga, Tompkins, Yates Josh Teeter (He/Him) works for New York State Office of Parks, Recreation and Historic Preservation as the Environmental Educator for the Finger Lakes Region.
 He received his undergraduate degree from Binghamton University 1999 and earned his masters degree in recreation management at SUNY Cortland in 2009.
 The ten years between those degrees were spent inadvertently preparing him for his current position.
-In 2003, during a year long primitive and survival skills course at Wilderness Awareness School in Duvall Washington, he realized that he want to share things that might help connect people to their surrounding and feel comfortable being outside (while being outside himself).
-After returning to the east he completed an environmental education internship with the DEC at the Roger’s Environmental Center in Sherburne, then worked as the program director at the Waterman Conservation and Education Center in Apalachin for a couple of years, followed by a few years teaching classes for the Outdoor Pursuits Department at Binghamton University.
-During these years he worked at many different jobs (at least 12) to make ends meet in order to be able to find one the he has now.
-He also continues to attend conferences, trainings, lectures, webinars and has to fight the urge to constantly look things up.
-Very few days pass in his daily life without lots of laughter and hike or trail run.
+In 2003, during a year-long primitive and survival skills course at Wilderness Awareness School in Duvall Washington, he realized that he wanted to share things that might help connect people to their surrounding and feel comfortable being outside (while being outside himself).
+Today, he continues to attend conferences, trainings, lectures, webinars and has to fight the urge to constantly look things up.
+Very few days pass in his life without lots of laughter, a hike or a trail run.

 Linda Besio, Northern Region Director email@example.com Northern Region Counties: Clinton, Essex, Franklin, Hamilton, Herkimer, Jefferson, Lewis, Oneida, Oswego, St. Lawrence, Warren